 Energy-saving activities of non-manufacturing domestic subsidiaries of the Suzuki Group

-Directly-managed domestic sales distributors*1 and non-manufacturing companies*2 of the Suzuki Group have a common energy-saving goal “Aggressively promote energy-saving activities toward suppressing global warming by introducing energy-saving facilities”, and are actively promotiong specific energy-saving activities and environment contribution activities in each region.
+56 domestic sales companies and 6 non-manufacturing companies* have a common energy-saving goal “Aggressively promote energy-saving activities toward suppressing global warming by introducing energy-saving facilities”, and are actively promoting energy-saving activities.

 - Aggressively promote energy-saving activities toward suppressing global warming by introducing energy-saving facilities

-- *1 55 companies including Suzuki Motor Sales Tokyo Inc., Suzuki Motorcycle Sales Inc., and Suzuki Marine Co., Ltd.
+- *56 domestic sales companies: Suzuki Motor Sales Tokyo Inc., Suzuki Motor Sales Kinki Inc., Suzuki Motorcycle Sales Inc., Suzuki Marine Co., Ltd., etc.

-- *2 6 companies including Suzuki Transportation & Packing Co., Ltd., Suzuki Business Co., Ltd., and Suzuki Engineering Co., Ltd.
+6 non-manufacturing companies: Suzuki Business Co., Ltd., Suzuki Transportation & Packing Co., Ltd., Suzuki PDC East Japan, Suzuki PDC Central Japan, Suzuki PDC West Japan, and Suzuki Engineering Co., Ltd.

 Effective use of resources

 In accordance with Automobile Recycling Law*1 enforced in January 2005, Suzuki has exercised its duty to collect and/or recycle shredder scraps (ASR*2), airbags, and Freons of end-of-life vehicles.

 Implementation in FY2019 (from April 2019 to March 2020) is as below.

 Our ASR recycling rate was as high as 96.7% in FY2019, continuously achieving or surpassing the legal target for FY2015 or later (70% or higher) since as early as FY2008.
 Vehicle recycling rate reached 99.4%*3.